Clover Home Leisure

 • Leaves, pollen, and organic debris

-• Pool fills with tap water (some water supplies contain phosphates)
+• Tap water (some municipal water contains phosphates)

 • Certain pool chemicals (like some stain removers)